Loubrains/FuzzyMatcher/README.md

 ### Functionality:

 - ~~Ability to recategorize results.~~
+- Ability to start the program with no import.
 - Save current state (json?)
 - Load previously saved state.
 - Delete categories.